What Are My Favorite Travel Items You Ask?

 Wallaroo Hannah Cowboy Hat

 If there is sun, I’m wearing a hat.
 I’m big on sun protection, always have been.
 I had a fedora-style hat I used to wear with a wide brim that was awesome but once I wore this Hannah cowboy hat the other is gathering dust.
 My first one was sent to me by the company but I left it at an airport security check running to a plane and when I arrived home it was the first thing I ordered.
-It’s perfect for blocking the sun with a wire in the brim so I can adjust the shape as needed.VIEW
+It’s perfect for blocking the sun with a wire in the brim so I can adjust the shape as needed.VIEW on Amazon

 Dream Essentials Sleep Mask

 I’m pretty lucky, I can fall asleep almost anywhere but I have a more restful sleep when I can make my space nice and dark.
 (I especially love these on trains where you can’t shut the window shades.)
 Another great touch, the eyes are molded so the mask doesn’t rest on your eyelids.
-When delivered it comes with a small pouch and earplugs.VIEW
+When delivered it comes with a small pouch and earplugs.VIEW on Amazon

 Tumi Dopp Kit